-Sales increased \$235 million, or 14%, to \$1,905 million, as compared to the prior year period, primarily due to higher sales across all markets.
-In the aerospace defense market, sales benefited from the incremental impact from our arresting systems acquisition as well as higher demand for embedded computing and flight test instrumentation equipment on various domestic and international programs.
+Sales increased \$265 million, or 14%, to \$2,170 million, as compared to the prior year period, primarily due to higher sales across all markets.
+Sales in the aerospace defense market increased primarily due to higher demand for both arresting systems equipment supporting various domestic customers as well as embedded computing equipment on various helicopter and fighter jet programs.
 Sales in the ground defense market increased primarily due to higher demand for tactical battlefield communications equipment.
-Sales increases in the naval defense market were primarily due to higher sales on the Columbia-class and Virginia-class submarine programs, partially offset by lower sales on various aircraft carrier programs.
-Sales in the commercial aerospace market primarily benefited from higher demand for actuation and sensors products as well as surface treatment services on narrow-body and wide-body platforms, in addition to higher demand for avionics and flight test equipment on various domestic and international platforms.
+Sales increases in the naval defense market were primarily due to higher demand and timing of sales on various submarine programs as well as higher foreign military sales.
+Sales in the commercial aerospace market primarily benefited from higher demand for OEM sensors and actuation products, surface treatment services on narrowbody and widebody platforms, as well as avionics equipment on various platforms.